 Answer: My suggestion for the best Bible for children to read is, suprisingly, the King James translation.
 My recommendation is based on two primary reasons.

-The beautiful, poetic language of the King James Version has proven easy to memorize for me and even with the strange (to me) use of all the verbs ending in "eth" and "est", I find myself able to remember it better than the more easily understood translations like the New King James Version, or New International Version etc.
+For the sake of children, the KJV Bible is one of the best translations as, although it has a few errors, they are minor and well known.
+Additionally, the beautiful, poetic language of the King James Version has proven easy to memorize even with the strange use of all the verbs ending in "eth" and "est." The KJV can sometimes be more easily retained and remembered, even more so than other, more easily understood Bibles like the New King James or New International Version.

 It should be noted that it is remarkable that many of the best scholars of the last century, and even before, learned to read using the King James Version.
 Countless "average" humans as well learned about the English language through reading the Bible, as children, in the home and at school.

 To be fair, the only major difficulty with the KJV Bible is that its uses archaic words and grammar whose meaning has changed over the years.
 These words and their modern meanings, however, are also known.
 We suggest checking out our articles on the definition of KJV words and what such words symbolically represent.